daviebadger/books/restructuredtext/restructuredtext.rst

 Danger Directive
 """"""""""""""""

-Add dangerous information to a text:
+Add dangerous information to a text (a user should not do something at all):

 .. code:: rst